kiibohd/controller/Keyboards/README.md

 ## Build Steps

+* Enable the pipenv `pipenv install` then `pipenv shell`.
+You'll get an error complaining about kll missing if you do not do this.
+There are other ways to get kll in your path (e.g. `pip install kll`).
+You will have to remember to keep kll up to date as well (the pipenv will handle this for you).
 * Try to build once to make sure your system is setup correctly
 * Add any .kll files in the build directory you want
 * Edit `<script>` to include the new .kll files